Done in partnership with:

 Challenges

-- Workers at organic waste collection services have to manually check the temperature of compost.
+- Workers at organic waste collection services have to manually check the temperature.

 - Unpleasant smell spreading and health risk